Anthem, Henderson: History

 The Anthem land was ultimately appraised at $12,210 per acre, although a retired appraiser challenged this figure, stating each acre was worth between $15,000 and $17,000, which would equal taxpayer losses ranging from $8 million to $24 million in undervalued appraisals.
 Del Webb and the BLM stated that critics did not take into consideration the $250 million infrastructure that Del Webb was putting into place on the land.

 Anthem home sales began in mid-1998, and the community held its grand opening on October 24, 1998.
 Approximately 3,000 people attended, more than twice what was expected.
 Anthem consisted of three subdivisions: Anthem Country Club, Sun City Anthem, and Coventry Homes at Anthem.
 The latter subdivision was marketed as affordable housing.
 Sun City Anthem offered new residents free advice from professional home designers.
 At the time of opening, construction was nearing completion on two golf courses, and had begun on a 74000 sqft recreation center.
 Upon completion in about 13 years, it was expected that Anthem would have 30,000 residents.
 The community would include retail and office space.
 Del Webb relocated its local administrative offices to Anthem in January 1999.

 In February 1999, the Henderson Planning Commission approved plans for parts of Anthem, including its commercial subdivision.
 Anthem Country Club opened its golf course in April 1999, and received approval for residential units in August 1999.
 That year, Del Webb transferred ownership of 147 acres of Lake Tahoe land, including the Thunderbird Lodge, to the BLM.
 In exchange, Del Webb received an additional 2,535 acres for the Anthem project, for a total of more than 5,000.

 A year after opening, Del Webb had sold more than 1,000 homes in Anthem.
 Sun City Anthem had 660 residents, while Anthem Country Club had approximately 200 residents and 100 golf members.
 During 2000 and 2001, Anthem was the sixth-best-selling master-planned community in the United States.
 Anthem was ranked fifth for 2005, but did not make the top 10 list in 2006.

+Demographics

+It has a median household income of $115,612.